SteelDrEgg/fastapi-easy-cache/README.md

 The following code will
 1. create a sqlite database in **dbPath**
-2. using peformance mode when calculating route identifier
+2. sotore cache in filesystem
 ```python
 import fastapi_easy_cache